Inner-City Arts

 Model-Making

 Then, we focused on how architecture can impact people’s daily lives at a small scale: furniture.
-The young artists were given the task of creating concept designs for a small-scale improvement to the ICA campus.
+The young artists were given the task of creating concept designs for a small-scale improvement to the ICA campus, which eventually became the stackable stools.
 They did this by:

 Walking the campus and observing how it was used